tenet-ac-za/safire.ac.za-website/content/participants/idp/fees.md

 ## Discounts and exemptions

-- **Institutions that subscribe to a bundle of NREN services from TENET are exempt from SAFIRE's fees** so long as they continue to receive that bundle.
+- **Institutions that subscribe to a bundle of NREN services from TENET receive a 100% discount on SAFIRE's fees** so long as they continue to receive that bundle.
 - Non-profit or public benefit organisations properly registered as such in South Africa may request a discount.
 - The [SAFIRE Steering Committee]({{< ref "/governance.md" >}}) may, at its sole discretion, elect to discount or exempt any organisation from paying SAFIRE's fees.
+- All prices exclude value-added tax (VAT)

 [^fte]: For the avoidance of doubt, this covers the FTE count of all persons recognised as &quot;staff&quot; or &quot;student&quot; under the [eduPersonAffiliation]({{< ref "/technical/attributes/edupersonaffiliation.md" >}}) definition, but excludes those who are merely &quot;employee&quot; under that definition.
 In HEMIS terms, this means the &quot;trade/craft&quot; and &quot;service&quot; personnel categories are excluded.
 [^HEMIS]: DHET's Higher Education Management Information System, or its successor or equivalent government-mandated reporting system.
 Note that published HEMIS submissions usually lag by approximately two years.